ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 The `nimble-tooltip` is a popup that displays information related to an element when the element receives keyboard focus or the mouse hovers over it.
 It typically appears after a small delay and disappears when Escape is pressed or on mouse out.
 The Nimble tooltip is based upon [FAST's tooltip component](https://github.com/microsoft/fast/tree/master/packages/web-components/fast-foundation/src/tooltip)

+The nimble-tooltip project will first be implemented as a prototype, open issues listed below will be addressed once the prototype is functional.

 ### Background

 [Nimble issue #309: Tooltip](https://github.com/ni/nimble/issues/309)